rafalp/Misago-Docs/docs/settings/Core.md

 ## `MISAGO_NOTIFICATIONS_MAX_AGE`

 Max age, in days, of notifications stored in database.
-Notifications older than this will be delted.
+Notifications older than this will be deleted.

 ## `MISAGO_POST_SEARCH_FILTERS`